Holistic Client Lifecycle Management:

 Managing Traffic Flow:

 To illustrate this theory, let’s divert to the intricate world of air-traffic control.
-Air Traffic Control (ATC) is a service provided by controllers who direct aircraft both on the ground and through controlled airspace, and it can provide advisory services to aircraft in non-controlled airspace.
+Air Traffic Control (ATC) is service provided by controllers who direct aircraft both on the ground and through controlled airspace, and it can provide advisory services to aircraft in non-controlled airspace.

 The primary purpose of ATC worldwide is to prevent collisions, organise and expedite the flow of traffic, and provide information and support for pilots.
 To prevent collisions, ATC enforces traffic separation rules.
 In other words, ATC is used to manage the safe and orderly flow of aircraft into, out of, and across global airspace.